sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 **Challenge:** Create a `Warewolf` class that inherits from the base `Monster` class.

 **Challenge:** The threat of warewolves changes a lot.
-Write a method that calculates a warewolf's threat based on a boolean parameter that says whether the moon is full.
+Write a custom `threat_level` getter for `Warewolf` that calculates a warewolf's threat based on a boolean parameter that says whether the moon is full.

 ## Exercise: The Animal Kingdom